 While goldfish and bettas have some overlap in their dietary needs, there are also key differences that need to be considered.

-Goldfish foods are generally higher in plant matter and carbohydrates than ideal betta foods.
-The high fiber content can cause digestive issues in bettas.
+Goldfish foods are generally much higher in plant matter and complex carbohydrates than a betta’s system can handle.

 However, some high-quality goldfish pellets with good protein content from fish meals and wholesome ingredients may be suitable for bettas occasionally.
 This is a better option than lower-quality betta pellets full of fillers.